alexcoulter/budget-tracker/README.md

 * **Express** - Web application framework that helped with routes and requests
 * **MongoDB** - Flexible NoSQL database program
 * **Mongoose** - Object modeling library for MongoDB
+* **IndexedDB** - Api for client-side storage of data for offline use
+* **Manifest** - provides information about a web application in a JSON text file, necessary for the web app to be downloaded and be presented to the user similarly to a native app
+* **Service Worker** - provides feature for cache api and holds static files and data locally for offline use